 Each resident had a personal plan which included an up to date assessment of need and outlined supports they required to maximise their health and social care needs.
 Residents had access to allied healthcare professionals to support their needs.
 For example; in relation to their emotional wellbeing, a clinical nurse specialist was available to support residents with some behaviours of concern.
-Positive behaviour support plans were in place to guide staff practice and, they had recently been reviewed.
+Positive behaviour support plans were also in place to guide staff practice.
+Some of the records relating to positive behaviour support plans, restraint reduction plans required minor improvements however, these were not impacting on the care and support of the residents at the time of this inspection.
+For example; a restraint reduction plan for a resident had goals identified to try and reduce the amount of times it was used.
+The staff were gathering information on the amount of times the resident engaged in a particular behaviour, however, they were not recording a review of this information and including it in the restraint reduction plan to ensure that accurate records were maintained.

 Residents had communication plans in place which detailed how they communicated their needs and emotions.
 For example; it was recorded how a resident may present if they were feeling unwell.
-The registered provider was also implementing more resources to ensure that residents were included in decisions about their care and support needs.
-Each support plan now had a section called 'how I make decisions' and included an example of using objects of reference for one resident to make a decision.
-However, this required more detail for each support plan to include details about the residents will and preferences in relation to the different supports provided.
+The registered provider was also implementing more tools to ensure that residents were included in decisions about their care and support needs.
+For example; one new record tool outlined what supports a resident might need if they were making a decision.
+This record noted that the resident would probably be able to process and understand information at specific times during the day.
+This was a positive initiative as it ensured that when a resident was making a decision they were supported in an environment they would feel at ease in.

-On a daily basis the staff supported residents to access meaningful activities.
+On a daily basis, staff supported residents to access meaningful activities.
 Some residents liked to have these activities displayed in picture format to inform them what was happening next.
 Residents enjoyed varied activities including swimming, going to the local shops, drives, helping out with household chores, and meals out.
-Residents enjoyed gardening and had come second in a gardening competition.
 Annual celebrations were also organised for family gatherings, resident's birthdays or other significant events.
+Indeed the inspector observed birthday balloons which were still up in the centre after the weekend when a resident had celebrated their birthday.